stevecrow74/RasPi_NOAA-V2-webpanel/README.md

 cd raspberry-noaa-v2/<br>
 ./install_and_upgrade.sh
 <p>
-After changes have taken effect, you should now have a Dark themed webpanel.<br>
+After changes have taken effect, you should now have a Dark themed webpanel.<br><p>

 If you dont like it and want to revert back to the original<br>
+You can do this either by changing the new webpanel folder to something else and renaming the original webpanel back to its original name,or <br>
-You can replace the files with the original at https://github.com/jekhokie/raspberry-noaa-v2/tree/master/webpanel.
+You can replace the files with the original found at https://github.com/jekhokie/raspberry-noaa-v2/tree/master/webpanel.<br>